East West College is committed to helping students achieve their educational goals.

 Applying for Federal Student Aid

 You can easily apply for federal student aid online, by filling out the Free Federal Student Aid Application, or FAFSA.
+The studentaid.gov website contains instructions and tips for filling out the FAFSA, including a list of the documents you’ll need to apply.

-The first step is to apply for your Federal Student Aid ID by visiting this site.
+Your first step in applying for federal student aid is to create your Federal Student Aid ID here.

-Types of Federal Financial Aid Available
+Types of Federal Student Aid Available

 The Federal Pell Grant Program